Australian police boss suggests app to prove sexual consent

 CANBERRA, Australia (AP) — A senior Australian policeman suggested on Thursday a phone app be developed to document sexual consent in a bid to improve conviction rates in sex crime cases.

-New South Wales state Police Commissioner Mick Muller said dating apps have brought couples together and the same technology could also provide clarity on the question of consent.
+New South Wales state Police Commissioner Mick Fuller said dating apps have brought couples together and the same technology could also provide clarity on the question of consent.

 “Technology doesn’t fix everything, but … it plays such a big role in people meeting at the moment.
 I’m just suggesting: is it part of the solution?”
 Fuller said.